We may earn a commission when you buy through links in our articles. Learn more.

 iPhone 14 Pro – better for Apple fans

-If you want an everyday phone that isn’t gaming-specific take a look at Apple’s iPhone 14 and its Pro variant.
-It costs around $200/£200 more than the Pixel but the spec sheet is very similar, and definitely worth it if you prefer iOS and the best Apple Arcade games.
+If you want an everyday phone that isn’t gaming-specific, look at Apple’s iPhone 14 and its Pro variant.
+It costs around $200/£200 more than the Pixel but the spec sheet is very similar, and worth it if you prefer iOS and the best Apple Arcade games.

 Asus ROG 7 Ultimate – a dedicated gaming mobile

-The Asus ROG 7 Ultimate is capable of running any mobile game that you can get your hands on.
+The Asus ROG 7 Ultimate can run any mobile game you can get your hands on.
 It features an air trigger system to help with shooters, and a 6000 mAh battery (higher than the Pixel 7 Pro) to ensure you can spend hours playing games on the go.